Skip to content

 Introduction - Apache Kafka

-Apache kafka is nothing but a distributed platform and highly scalable for below 1.
-Creating a real-time data streams 2.
-Processing a real-time data streams
+Apache kafka is nothing but a distributed event streaming platform and highly scalable for below

-For example, let us assume, you are sending a message in whatsapp in every minute.This message goes to kafka server.
-Similarly, same kafka server will receive the message from many people at every minute as well resulting a continuous data streams.
+For example, let's assume it; you are sending a message in WhatsApp in every minute.
+This message goes to kafka server.
+Similarly, the same kafka server will receive the message from many people at every minute as well resulting a continuous data streams.
 So, bringing your message to kafka server is called as "Creating a real-time data streams".

-In the above example, you are the publisher, your recipient is the consumer and kafka server is a broker.
+In the above example, you are the publisher, your recipient is the consumer, and kafka server is a broker.

 Kafka Architecture